GDG-Ukraine/devfest-ukraine-14/README.md

 ### About
 Project Zeppelin allows you to setup awesome GDG DevFest site in 5 minutes.

-Project is builded on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
+Project is built on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your website from GitHub’s servers for free.
 [Learn more about Jekyll](http://jekyllrb.com/).

 Template is brought by [GDG Lviv](http://lviv.gdg.org.ua/) team.